 As I revealed in part two of this “Mental chaos half across the world” series, I have no recollection of my flight to Bangkok from Hong Kong.
 So, I’ll just say that one day I showed up in Thailand and went directly to Sukhumvit Road, a popular area for expats in Bangkok.
 I found a $5 a night shed room (yes, shed).
 Sorry, I tried to find some photos online, but all the “sheds” were just too luxurious comparatively.
 Of course I never took a single photograph during my trip.
 I don’t even remember if I brought a camera.
 As a reminder, this was mid-1990s, one had to use a camera to take pictures.
 I had no cell phone.

 The shed “room” I rented just had a fan, a small light on the ceiling, and a very narrow bed on the cement floor with a mosquito net.
-The size was maybe 6 feet long and perhaps 4 feet wide with a 6 foot ceiling, and no windows.
+The size was maybe a little over 6 feet long and perhaps 4 feet wide with a 6 foot ceiling, and no windows.
 It was April, the weather was a torturous 100+ Fahrenheit (40 + Celsius), and very humid.
 I remember settling in and realizing I had the wrong clothes for this place.
 I needed something skimpier.
 So I took a stroll down Sukhumvit Road and found plenty of merchants selling sarongs and short halter tops for next to nothing, after bargaining, of course!
 I recall living for a few days strictly on frozen watermelon shakes.
 I ordered one after another in an attempt to lower my body temperature.
 The waitresses laughed.